Selective Serotonin Reuptake Inhibitors

 Depression and serotonin

 It has long been postulated that a deficiency in CNS serotonergic activity is the cause of, or a predisposing factor for, depression.
 However, the evidence for this association is largely circumstantial and it certainly does not represent an adequate and full model for depression, probably due to there being multiple aetiological factors.
-Some pharmacological trial data also cast doubt on the efficacy of SSRIs compared with placebo.
-Despite this, manipulation of the serotonin axis by SSRIs seems to be beneficial in treating patients with moderate-to-severe depression.

 Selective serotonin reuptake inhibitors versus other antidepressants